-Since the completion of the JORC (2004) mineral resource estimate in January 2012, Robust has completed additional drilling totaling over 17,000 metres and over 200 holes with consistent positive results.
-Robust is currently working on a updated mineral resource estimate which will be completed under the JORC (2012) guidelines.
+Since the completion of the above JORC (2004) mineral resource estimate in January 2012, , Resource Robust has completed additional drilling totaling over 17,000 metres and over 200 holes with consistent positive results.
+The Company is currently working on a updated mineral resource estimate which will be completed under the JORC (2012) guidelines.
 It is anticipated that this resource estimate will be completed by January, 2014.

 Robust holds 80% of the Andash project in the Kyrgyz Republic.
-Published JORC (2004) mineral resources and ore reserves are:
+Published JORC (2004) Ore Reserves are 540 thousand ounces of gold and 140 million pounds of copper (see Appendix 1 for details).